 Limitations / Known Problems

-* Writing of variable-length types is currently unsupported
+* Writing of variable-length types other than variable-length strings is

 * The 'Recent Files' button does not work on Mac due to a cross-platform